 Standard risk weights under SA are used to assess the capital requirements for credit risk and market risk exposures.
 The capital requirement for operational risk under BIA is computed based on the fixed percentage over average gross income.

-The following information have been reviewed by the independent party, i.e. internal auditors and certified by the Bank's Chief Executive Officer.
+The following information have been reviewed by the independent external party and certified by the Bank's Chief Executive Officer.

 3.0 Capital